Kitchen cabinets – what to look for when buying your units

 Should I choose standard units or bespoke kitchen cabinets?

 Most high-street kitchen companies will offer a kitchen with standard units in various sizes.
-Carcases are generally made in standard European sizes – labelled by width, for example 30cm, 60cm, 90cm, etc. These also conform to European appliance sizes, making it easy to fit appliances and cabinets together.
+Carcases are generally made in standard European sizes – labelled by width.
+For example, 300mm, 500mm, 600mm, etc. These also conform ti European appliance sizes, making it easy to fit appliances and cabinets together.

 You can use online tools or a kitchen company representative to work out the best design to fit your room measurements and accept what they have as the definitive choice.